 PENning, the Writers in Exile Committee’s biannual online journal, presents work by Scottish PEN’s member-writers alongside writing from people living in Scotland who are from other parts of the world.

 Submissions may be in any language, provided that they are accompanied by a translation into English or Scots.
 This translation can be the author’s or the work of another writer.
-Collaborations with those writing in other languages are very welcome.
+Collaborations with those writing in other languages are very welcome..

-Work may have been previously published.
+Writing may not have been previously published.

 From its start in 2009, each themed issue of PENning includes a selection of poetry and prose from this rich mix of writers.
 Each issue also includes a featured writer with links outside Scotland.
 These have included poet Ak Welsapar from the former Soviet Republic of Turkmenistan who was forced into exile in Sweden, and Ali Cobby Eckermann, an Australian writer removed from her Aboriginal family as a child.

 We offer a literary community to established writers exiled from their own countries.
 We also welcome those who have come to live in Scotland and have an urge to write.
 We work with community refugee organisations and TESOL groups, encouraging work and organising peer to peer translation.
 This furthers intercultural dialogue.

 Conflict or clampdown on freedom of expression in other parts of the world can make it necessary for a writer to leave their home.
 Being exiled can cause personal and professional suffering, endangering access to the usual sources of writerly support, publication and readership.
 We try to make that experience a little less lonely.